okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/saml_hook/saml_hook/index.md

 ### error

-If you send an (non-null) `error` object in your response, it will stop Okta from returning the SAML assertion to the requester.
+If you send a (non-null) `error` object in your response, it will stop Okta from returning the SAML assertion to the requester.
 Content you include inside the `error` object is not currently used.

 ## Sample Listing of JSON Payload of Request